d12frosted/elpa-mirror/stable-melpa/gnosis-readme.txt

-Gnosis, is a spaced repetition system for note taking & self testing, where notes are taken in a Question/Answer/Explanation format & reviewed in spaced intervals, determined by the success or failure to recall a given answer for question.
+Gnosis is a spaced repetition system for note taking and self-testing.
+Notes are organized in a Question/Answer/Explanation format and reviewed at spaced intervals.
+Interval durations are based on the success or failure of recalling the answer to each question.

-Gnosis implements a highly customizable algorithm, inspired by SM-2.
-Gnosis algorithm does not use user's subjective rating of a note to determine the next review interval, but instead uses the user's success or failure in recalling the answer of a note.
+Gnosis uses a highly customizable algorithm.
+Unlike traditional methods, it doesn't depend on subjective user ratings to determine the next review interval.
+Instead, it evaluates the user's success or failure in recalling an answer by typing it.